spinnaker-plugin-examples/springExamplePlugin/README.md

 * plugin beans are autowired into the app beans and replace app beans if primary (this allows modifying existing spinnaker behavior)
 * properties are recognized
 * controllers add new endpoints
+* a service created using a factory bean for init logic based on other beans or properties
 * new dependencies that are not in Spinnaker can be used in your plugin beans

 Some things that don't work: